 Your competence can only be measured (assessed) by a qualified teacher and/or another industry-qualified assessor.
-Teachers can offer a maximum of 3 opportunities for students to demonstrate a competency.
+Teachers may offer multiple opportunities for students to demonstrate a competency.

 If you believe that you have not been fairly assessed you have a right of appeal.
 Students must lodge an appeal against an assessment within 7 days of the assessment event.